 Are you ready for this spicy vegan peanut sauce?
 This sauce will take your pad thai to the next level with minimal effort, and is a great dip for veggies like carrots and bell peppers.
-You could use it a sandwich or salad dressing (um...bye mayo).
-So many possibilities!
+You could use it on a sandwich or salad dressing (um...bye mayo).

 - Want it spicier?
 Go for another ½ tsp sriracha.